pgEdge/pgedge-docloader/docs/installation.md

 make deps
 ```

-Alternatively, you can use the command:
+Alternatively, you can use the following command to ensure that Go is installed:

 ```bash
 go mod download